A happy content woman standing with a coffee while there are polaroids around her showing all of her joints in pain

 Snapshots of life with chronic illness

-A strobe light’s view.
-That’s what it’s like for people who are watching our illness from the outside in.
+A strobe light view is what it’s like for people who are watching our chronic illness from the outside in.
 They see snapshots of us in a time-lapse fashion, and they don’t ever get the full picture of what’s actually happening.
 A good day here, a missed party there, a trip to the ER now and then.

-Those are the only pieces that most people who aren’t in our lives intimately see and those bits and bobs paint a false picture of what it really like to live with chronic or long-term illness.
-Most people never get to the ooey-gooey juicy nougat center of what it’s really like to live with the pain, fatigue, and mental torment of autoimmune illness.
+Besides our friends and family who are in our lives more intimately, those are the only pieces that most people see.
+Those bits and bobs paint a false picture of what it's really like to live with a chronic or long-term illness.
+Most people never get to the ooey-gooey juicy nougat center of what it’s really like to live with the pain, fatigue, and mental torment.

 Misconceptions of living with chronic illness